 Among the many chocolate-flavored cocktails, this one is a nice change.
-While dark and milk chocolates make fabulous drinks, there is something appealing to the delicate flavor of white chocolate.
-The flavor profile of the white Chocolatini also makes it an excellent companion for desserts.
-It pairs wonderfully with pumpkin pie, so you might want to mix this drink up for your holiday dinners.
+While dark and milk chocolates make fabulous drinks, the delicate flavor of white chocolate has its own appeal.

-- 1 1/2 ounces (1 jigger) vanilla vodka
+- 1 1/2 ounces vanilla vodka

-- 1 ounce (2 tablespoons) Godiva white chocolate liqueur
+- 1 ounce white chocolate liqueur

-- 1 ounce (2 tablespoons) cream
+- 1 ounce cream

 - Garnish: white chocolate shavings

-- Garnish with white chocolate shavings.
+Garnish with white chocolate shavings.

+If you'd like to make your own vanilla vodka, it is easy to do.
 A homemade vanilla infusion should take just 3 to 4 days and a single vanilla bean will flavor an entire bottle.
 This is a nice option if you enjoy DIY projects or have a favorite vodka that does not sell a vanilla option.